A red background with white letters that say atoll works

 Our ESG Framework

-As a leading processor and supplier of tuna products to international markets, Big Fish is acutely aware of the growing importance placed on Environmental, Social, and Governance (ESG) practices by our stakeholders.
-There is an escalating expectation for us to proactively manage ESG risks and seize opportunities, embedding these considerations deeply into our strategic operations.
+As a processor and supplier of tuna products to international markets, we recognize the growing emphasis our stakeholders place on Environmental, Social, and Governance (ESG) practices.
+The expectation for us to proactively manage ESG risks is increasing, and we are committed to embedding these values at the core of our operations.

-In 2022, Big Fish embarked on developing a comprehensive ESG framework and program, aimed at continuous monitoring, improvement, and transparent reporting on ESG matters.
-Since initiating this journey, we have achieved significant milestones and are now poised to further enhance and solidify our ESG commitments in 2024.
+In 2022, we began developing a comprehensive ESG framework to ensure ongoing monitoring, improvement, and transparent reporting of our ESG efforts.
+Since then, we have achieved key milestones and are focused on further strengthening our commitments in 2024 and beyond.

 ENVIRONMENTAL